Hamilton Southeastern Schools provides a full continuum of special education services for eligible students.

 Functional Academics Program

-The Functional Academics Program (FAP) may be an appropriate placement for students identified as having cognitive deficits or significant academic delays preventing their ability to make progress within the general education curriculum.
-Students within the FAP program receive specific instruction in the core academic areas as well as social skills training and behavior management.
+The Functional Academics Program (F.A.P.) may be an appropriate placement for students identified as having cognitive deficits or significant academic delays preventing their ability to make progress within the general education curriculum.
+Students within the Functional Academics Program receive specific instruction in the core academic areas as well as social skills training and behavior management.
 These students are integrated into the general education environment where appropriate.
-FAP classrooms are located at CRE, FES, SCE, SCI, RSI, RJH, HIJH, FHS, and HSEHS.
+F.A.P. classrooms are located at CRE, FES, SCE, SCI, RSI, RJH, HIJH, FHS, and HSEHS.

 Life Skills Program